Q&A: What States Can Learn from NASHP’s Hospital Cost Tool

 What does “break-even” mean and include?

-“Breakeven” is an accounting term for the point at which revenues and expenses are equal.
-The breakeven point can help purchasers of health care services determine the appropriate baseline that covers a hospital’s costs for providing patient services.
-As some purchasers may choose to consider additional costs when establishing their reimbursement rate (e.g., the costs of non-hospital health care facilities within the health system), NASHP’s tool presents four breakeven point options.
-Each level, calculated as a percentage of Medicare rates, accounts for additional costs which are included in the hospital’s MCR.
+“Break-even” is an accounting term for the point at which revenues and expenses are equal.
+The break-even point can help purchasers of health care services determine the appropriate baseline that covers a hospital’s costs for providing patient services.
+As some purchasers may choose to consider additional costs when establishing their reimbursement rates (e.g., the costs of non-hospital health care facilities within the health system), NASHP’s tool presents three break-even point options.
+Each level, calculated as a percentage of Medicare rates, accounts for additional costs that are included in the hospital’s MCR.

 - Reimbursing at Level 1 covers the cost of providing hospital patient services to commercially insured patients, plus any costs not covered by government programs, charity care, or uninsured patients.

-- Reimbursing at Level 3 covers all Level 1 and 2 costs, plus Medicare disallowed costs, such as research, cafeteria expenses, and advertising.
-The tool excludes physician direct patient costs because they are reimbursed separately from hospital reimbursements through other channels, such as fee schedules.
+- Reimbursing at Level 2 covers all Level 1 costs, plus all Medicare-allowed costs such as research, cafeteria expenses, and advertising.
+The tool excludes physician-direct patient costs because they are reimbursed separately from hospital reimbursements through other channels, such as fee schedules.

 How can information from NASHP’s Hospital Cost Tool be used to reduce health care spending?